-If your toddler is about this age, have you noticed if he tests his weight on one leg and then the other?
-He may also start doing this if you take him to a trampoline, or he may even try to imitate you if he sees you jumping.
-Around this age, he’ll be very excited to discover these new skills and he’ll have a great time at the playground!
-He might start by jumping forward with a leading leg at around 24 months, then, at approximately 26 months, he’ll be able to jump in place with his two feet together, and later on he’ll jump off small platforms.
-Eventually, at around 36 months, he’ll be able to jump over larger obstacles.
-It will be hard to keep up with him!
+If your toddler is about this age, have you noticed if they tests their weight on one leg and then the other?
+They may also start doing this if you take them to a trampoline, or they may even try to imitate you if they see you jumping.
+Around this age, they’ll be very excited to discover these new skills and they’ll have a great time at the playground!
+They might start by jumping forward with a leading leg at around 24 months, then, at approximately 26 months, they’ll be able to jump in place with their two feet together, and later on they’ll jump off small platforms.
+Eventually, at around 36 months, they’ll be able to jump over larger obstacles.
+It will be hard to keep up with them!

 But what is your child actually working on throughout all these months of practicing this skill?
 Let’s talk about some of the essential abilities involved in jumping, the ones your toddler will surely continue to develop!

 Muscle strength: It means how strong you are and your ability to exert force against resistance.
-The greater amount of strength your little one has, the higher he’ll jump!
+The greater amount of strength your little one has, the higher they’ll jump!

 Balance: It is the ability to stand upright and steady, while maintaining an equal distribution of weight on both legs.
 Balance is essential for your toddler to jump without wobbling.

 Proprioception: It is our perception and awareness of our movements and body position.
-These help your son understand his body position in relation to its space and other body limbs, making it easier for him to be less clumsy and have more control and coordination.
+These help your child understand their body position in relation to its space and other body limbs, making it easier for them to be less clumsy and have more control and coordination.